-I think of self-confidence as the belief in your ability to accomplish the task at hand.
+I define self-confidence as the genuine belief in your ability to accomplish the task at hand.
 That doesn’t mean being deluded that you can do impossible things.
 Self-confidence is a belief that you can do something beyond your current level of experience and skill.
 It’s also having faith that you can handle adversity, and even if it doesn’t turn out exactly as you had hoped, you know you did your best.

 Dozens of studies have been conducted about the role that confidence plays in our ability to turn thoughts into action.
 For example, renowned psychologist Albert Bandura discovered that confident people see difficult tasks as challenges to be overcome rather than situations to avoid.
 He also found that confident people recover more quickly from setbacks and respond with increased effort, both of which are critical for long-term success.

 Another advantage of believing in yourself is that it can lead to a better quality of life.
-Research shows that confidence is related to better mental and physical health, higher educational achievement, improved literacy, lower drop-out rates and better economic standing.
+Research shows that confidence is related to better mental and physical health, higher educational achievement, improved literacy, lower drop-out rates, and better economic standing.
 You don’t need to be a Harvard grad to have self-confidence, but if you have self-confidence, you are more likely to attend a better school, get a better job and lead a better life.

-Confident people aren’t any taller, smarter, better-looking or richer than you or me, and an Ivy League education isn’t required.
+Confident people aren’t any taller, smarter, better-looking, or richer than you or me, and an Ivy League education isn’t required.
 What they have is a belief in themselves, which anyone can develop.

 The difficulty is that most people view self-confidence as an inborn quality that someone either has or doesn’t have.
 I have met so many folks who think, I’m just not the kind of person who is confident about their abilities.
 Maybe you are one of those people.

-Maybe you figure you were out picking up bread when they passed out the confidence gene, that you don’t have it and you can’t get it.
+I want to assure you.
 Nothing could be further from the truth.
 Self-confidence is a global skill that anyone—and I mean anyone—can learn.

-With each small increase in challenge you take on, you gain a bit more belief in your ability to succeed until you are so confident that success is no more difficult than getting to work on time or calling a friend.
+With each small increase in challenge, you take on, you gain a bit more belief in your ability to succeed until you are so confident that success is no more difficult than getting to work on time or calling a friend.